Anna Podojil

-Anna Podojil (born September 12, 2000) is an American soccer player and sprinter.
+Anna Maryn Podojil (born September 12, 2000) is an American former soccer player and sprinter.
 She played college soccer for the Arkansas Razorbacks, earning first-team All-American honors and setting a program record with 50 career goals.
-She was drafted by the Washington Spirit in the third round of the 2024 NWSL Draft but instead stayed in college to run for the Arkansas track and field team.
+She was drafted by the Washington Spirit in the third round of the 2024 NWSL Draft but instead spent one season with the Arkansas track and field team.

 Early life

 Podojil was born in Cincinnati, Ohio, but lived for several years in Bentonville, Arkansas, before moving back to Cincinnati in fifth grade.
 She played multiple sports growing up, including soccer and track.
-She played club soccer for Cincinnati United Premier, where she won the USYS under-17 national title in 2017, and Ohio Elite.
+She played club soccer for Cincinnati United Premier, where she won the USYS under-17 national title in 2017, and Ohio Elite Soccer Academy.
 In her junior year at Indian Hill High School in 2017, she scored 38 goals and helped the team to an undefeated record and its first Division II state title, scoring in the final.
 After recovering from an off-season anterior cruciate ligament injury, she scored 28 goals and led the team to defend its state title as a senior in 2018.
 She set a school record with 117 career goals, earned first-team all-state honors three times, made All-American teams twice, and was named Ohio Ms. Soccer and the Ohio Gatorade Player of the Year twice.

 Podojil also ran track in high school, winning the 200 meter state title as a sophomore in 2017 and the 400 meter and 4 × 400 meter relay state titles as a senior in 2019, setting a state record in the latter with her sister.
 She received scholarship offers in track only after she had as a sophomore committed to play college soccer at the University of Arkansas.
 She was ranked by TopDrawerSoccer as the No. 37 prospect of the 2019 class.
+She was inducted into the Indian Hill Athletic Hall of Fame in 2026.